mlaursen/react-md/NOTES.md

   ```
   This fixes an issue where you could tab out of a Dialog that had a Tree that rendered links (temporary layouts)
 - The `useFixedPositioning` hook will always provide an initial style including `position: "fixed" | "absolute"` and `transform-origin` (if `transformOrigin === true`).
 This fixes an issue of the page scrolling while focusing temporary elements when the transition is disabled.

+## TODO

+- Implement a "responsive-icon-button" implementation for the button component
+  - it should render as an icon button on phone only and an icon + text on other media types
+    - it should be sr-only on phones to maintain a11y
+  - requires both an `icon` and `children` for a11y